-Are you considering having a breast augmentation?
+Are you considering having breast augmentation in Baton Rouge?
 According to the American Society of Plastic Surgeons, breast augmentation (‘boob job’) was the most popular of the cosmetics procedures in 2017, with over 300,000 American women receiving it.
 During breast augmentation surgery, plastic surgeons aim to improve the volume, shape, and fullness of the breast.
 This post highlights 8 breast augmentation facts that will help you prepare for the procedure and recovery.

 1. Finding a Great Surgeon is the Best You Can Do to Guarantee Satisfactory Results